180047723/ECS7016P_TechDemo/README.md

 -------------------------------------------------------------
 * Implemented some different technqiues to the generator like Wave Function Collapse (WFC) or Evolutionary algorithm.
 * The movement of the agent could be advanced using Behaviour Trees or A* algorithm.
-* Could of used some THIRD-PARTY Assets
+* Could of used some THIRD-PARTY Assets.

 ### REFERENCES (Tutorials to help build generator and agent)